 Too little development of the lactic system = lacking in the ability to be powerful and explosive longer time; Too much development of the lactic system = you might be very powerful and explosive, but you will also quickly fatigue and gas out later during the game.
 A high level of lactic development will hinder aerobic performance to some extent and vice versa.
 And, as we mentioned in the previous lines, aerobic development is king for most sports!

 When we are talking about the “windows of opportunity” for endurance development, up to around 15 years of age, it’s of the great importance to develop aerobic capacity, and aerobic power closer to 15.
 Above 15, we should start with lactic work (the toughest one).
 Anaerobic both alactic and lactic work are strongly genetically limited and we don’t have much room for improvement, but when it comes to the aerobic capacity we have a bigger room.
-And properly developed aerobic capacity is of the greatest importance in most sports when it comes to energy systems.
+And properly developed aerobic capacity is of the greatest importance in most sports when it comes to energy systems (but be aware that both VO2 max and lactic threshold are pretty genetically influenced as well, you can develop them certainly more than aforementioned things – but they still have huge genetic component… so there will be some limitations).
 PS: When very young, you can see kids wanting to rest often because those various games are highly intensive and they don’t have anaerobic lactic system (at least) developed yet.

 …Conditioning is simple, but not easy.
 I wrote very simple principles, it’s up to you what to choose for your particular case/sport (specific sport/team/individual and length of preparation period – more months for preparation you have, better).
 All in all, now, you have powerful tools to develop endurance.
 Choose and train wisely, good luck!